caelum/vraptor-cdi-provider/README.md

     Server.
 This is the same approach used by other projects, like New Relic, JProfile, etc...
     Download it here: https://github.com/caelum/vraptor-cdi-provider/blob/master/cdiagent.jar?raw=true

-7- Here are some links to guide you in order to enable the agent for your server.
+7- To enable the CDI agent, you have to provide this VM argument when starting up the server:

+    -javaagent:path/to/cdiagent.jar

 8- VRaptor provides some components that, maybe, are already provided for Application Servers.
 HttpServletRequest,
     HttpSession.
 Other examples are Bean Validation classes, like Validator and ValidatorFactory.
 In oder to use Validator